Philip Chevron

 Philip Ryan (17 June 1957 – 8 October 2013), professionally known as Philip Chevron, was an Irish singer-songwriter and guitarist and record producer.
-He was best known as the lead guitarist for the celtic punk band the Pogues and as the frontman for the 1970s punk rock band The Radiators from Space.
+He was best known as the lead guitarist for the Celtic punk band the Pogues and as the frontman for the 1970s punk rock band The Radiators from Space.
 Upon his death in 2013, Chevron was regarded as one of the most influential figures in Irish punk music.

 Career

 Chevron grew up in Santry, a suburb of Dublin.
 Beginning in the late 1970s, he was lead singer and co-founder of the punk rock group The Radiators from Space, receiving some critical acclaim but little widespread popularity or financial success.
 Following a temporary breakup of the band in 1981, he lived in London for a while, meeting and befriending Shane MacGowan through time spent working together at a record shop.
 Following the release of the Pogues' 1984 debut album Red Roses For Me, he was invited to join the band on a short-term basis as cover for banjo player Jem Finer's paternity leave.
 He took over as guitarist following MacGowan's decision to concentrate on singing—thereby becoming a full-time member of the band in time for the recording of its second album, Rum, Sodomy and the Lash.

 Chevron wrote the songs "Thousands Are Sailing" and "Lorelei" among others.
 He left The Pogues in 1994 following problems with drugs and alcohol.
 In 2003, he reformed The Radiators (Plan 9) with ex-Pogues bassist Cait O'Riordan.
 They released the album Trouble Pilgrim in 2006.

 In later years, he became The Pogues' unofficial spokesperson and frequently visited online forums, answering questions from fans.
 In 2004, he oversaw the remastering and re-release of The Pogues' entire back catalogue on CD.
-He toured regularly with The Pogues, who reunited after a reunion tour in 2001.
+He toured regularly with The Pogues, who reunited after a 2001 tour.